Andrwyl/Modified-Rome/README.md

 # Modified-Rome
-This is the WIP repo for modifying ROME
+This is the WIP repo for modifying ROME.